 Moderator: Where is your research taking you now and in the next five years?

 Dr. Cutler: I try to go a year at a time, and right now we're focusing on what happens as older people use pheromones and find themselves attracting people like they did years ago.
 I'm looking at hysterectomy, as I explained, and we're writing a paper on sexual response in women looking at clitoral, vaginal, and cervical sites as the genitally responsive areas in a woman and the implications of that for the fit between a man and a woman.
 So, those are some of the things we're looking at right now.

 And, our mission as an institute is in making a contribution to the health care of women, and the development of a product for men was a serendipitous one when men asked us, 'what about us?' when they saw that a woman's pheromone was being used by their sisters and wives.
 We decided it might be a lucrative area to develop one for men.
 And it was, and now the men's purchases are funding research on women's health, which only seems fair.
-Athena is the publisher and people can order directly from Athena Institute for the fastest response, or if you rather you can find it at other online outlets.
+Athena is now the publisher (originally Random House/Villard) and people can order directly from Athena Institute for the fastest response, or if you rather you can find it at other online outlets.
 Our web site is www.athenainstitute.com.
 The title of the book discussing this is Love Cycles: The Science of Intimacy.

 Moderator: Dr. Cutler, thank you for joining us.
 WebMD members, please join us every Monday at 1 p.m.
 Eastern here in the Mind Matters Auditorium for our live weekly event.